WasmEdge/docs/docs/contribute/contribute.md

 ### Fork and Clone the Repository

-Fork [the WasmEdge repository](https://github.com/WasmEdge/WasmEdge) and clone the code to your local workspace
+Fork [the WasmEdge repository](https://github.com/WasmEdge/WasmEdge) and clone the code to your local workspace.

 ### Branches and Commits